ngergs/optional_struct_recursive/optionable/README.md

 The core utility of this library is to provide an `Optionable`-derive macro that derives such an optioned type.
 It supports nested structures as well as various container and pointer wrapper.
-The general logic is the same as for other rust derives:
-If you want to derive `Optionable` for a type using a struct/enum as a subfield the given struct/enum needs to also derive (or implement) `Optionable`:
+The general logic is the same as for other rust derives, If you want to derive `Optionable` for a struct/enum every field of it needs to also have implemented `Optionable`:
 ```rust
 #[derive(Optionable)]
 #[optionable(derive(Serialize,Deserialize))]